misiektoja/spotify_monitor/README.md

 <a id="manual-commands"></a>
 ### Manual commands

+Manual script examples use `python3` on macOS and Linux.
+On Windows use `python` in place of `python3`.
+Commands printed by Spotify Monitor detect the current interpreter automatically.

 If you prefer to configure authentication without the wizard, first open [Spotify Web Player](https://open.spotify.com/) in Firefox and sign in to the Spotify account you will use for monitoring.
 Then return to the terminal and import that browser login: